quicwg/base-drafts/draft-ietf-quic-recovery.md

 the Ack Delay field in an ACK frame.

 An endpoint MUST NOT excessively delay acknowledgements of ack-eliciting packets.
-Specifically, an endpoint is expected to enforce a maximum delay to avoid causing spurious timeouts at the peer.
-The maximum ack delay is communicated in the max_ack_delay transport parameter, see Section 18.1 of
-{{QUIC-TRANSPORT}}.  max_ack_delay implies an explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
+The maximum ack delay is communicated in the max_ack_delay transport parameter, see Section 18.1 of {{QUIC-TRANSPORT}}.  max_ack_delay implies an explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
 If it does, any excess accrues to the RTT estimate and could result in spurious retransmissions from the peer.

 # Generating Acknowledgements {#generating-acks}